Handforth: Administrative history

-Handforth Parish Council was formed in May 2011; it consists of seven councillors, representing three wards.
-The parish council gained attention in February 2021, after a heated Zoom meeting of its Planning and Environment Committee went viral.
+Handforth Parish Council gained attention in February 2021, after a heated Zoom meeting of its Planning and Environment Committee went viral.
 This event spawned a number of memes and mainstream media coverage.
 After gaining online traction on the evening of 4 February, attendee Jackie Weaver's name was the highest trending topic on Twitter in the United Kingdom that night and the following day.